Campus Principal Statement – Jo McCarthy

 The move to remote and online learning is a challenge for students, teachers and parents as we navigate our way through the COVID-19 pandemic.
 The continuity of your child’s education is of the utmost importance, particularly those students in their final two years of schooling.

 As always, your child’s education is a partnership between home and school and this will now become even more important.
-Please understand that you will not be “home schooling” your child and that you are not expected to be teaching or helping them with their work – this is the job of your child’s teachers.
+Please understand that you will be “home schooling” your child and that you are not expected to be teaching or helping them with their work – this is the job of your child’s teachers

 Parents will receive an email at the start of each week from every teacher detailing the content being covered, where or how the student will access the work and clear expectations around what students need to complete and/or submit each session.

 Checking in to see what your child has done for each lesson each day

 Working with the teacher to ensure that all tasks are completed as per the weekly schedule for each class

 Making contact with the relevant teacher if you have any questions or concerns or your child needs additional assistance

 Making contact with the Year Level Coordinator if your child needs support of any kind – educational, health and wellbeing